 "An error budget is a way of measuring how your SLI has performed against your SLO over a period of time.
 It defines how unreliable your service is permitted to be within that period and serves as a signal of when you need to take corrective action."

 The burn rate measures how fast the error budget is being consumed.
 It is calculated via the following mathematical operation:

 The result of this operation is a real number:

-> 1, your error budget error budget is consumed faster than you are allowing for.
+If this number is > 1, your error budget is being consumed faster than you are allowing for.
 Without corrective action, it will be exhausted before the end of the current time window.

 Objectives are the thresholds for your SLOs.
 Nobl9 users can use objectives to define the tolerance levels for their metrics.